 Which restaurant would you go to?
 I can tell you that I’m as much in favor of grass-fed beef as the next guy, but I would be going to Jane’s.

 The difference is that Jim’s beef being grass-fed is a feature of his product, while the delicious meal I’ll have if I visit Jane’s is a benefit of hers.

 Always start with the benefits—the sizzle.
 Talk about the thrill of taking your kayak down white-water rapids rather than just saying it’s made of durable plastic.
 Hook parents with memories of when they played with the classic toys you sell rather than launching into how they don’t pose a choking hazard or no longer contain lead paint.

 That doesn’t mean don’t follow up with the features after the benefits.
 If both Jim and Jane had killer billboards with great slogans but only Jim’s also mentioned that his beef was grass-fed, then I would definitely choose Jim’s.

-Here’s an example of a successful sunscreen listing (over 100 sales) by this seller with a description that does a fantastic job of highlighting benefits.
+Here’s an example of a successful sunscreen listing (over 100 sales) by seller "editorspicks" with a description that does a fantastic job of highlighting benefits.
 Rather than limiting itself to describing features, it says things like “Increases skin smoothness, softness…” and “Glides on easily and absorbs quickly.”
 They make putting on this sunscreen sound like a day at a spa.